silktide/syringe/README.md

 By default Syringe supports YAML and JSON data formats for the configurations files, but it is possible to use any format that can be translated into a nested PHP array.
 The translation is done by a `Loader`; a class which takes a filepath, reads the file and decodes the data.

-To create a `Loader` for your chosen data format, the class needs to implement the `LoaderInterface` and state what it's name is and what file extensions it supports.
+To create a `Loader` for your chosen data format, the class needs to implement the `LoaderInterface` and state what its name is and what file extensions it supports.
 For example, a hypothetical XML `Loader` would look something like this:

 ```php
 use Silktide\Syringe\Loader\LoaderInterface;